jspecify/jspecify/docs/src/pages/start-here.md

 Our release will be the *first* tool-neutral, library-neutral artifact for these annotations; the first to be developed by *consensus* of the major stakeholders.
-(Note: `javax.annotation` was an aborted attempt that never actually released, whose draft work was jammed into Maven anyway.)
+(Note: `javax.annotation` was an aborted attempt that was never actually released, whose draft work was jammed into Maven anyway.)

 Learn more about the JSpecify group and its goals in the [JSpecify